cDristall/Python-Terminal-Games/README.md

 # Python-Terminal-Games
-Games designed to be played in the terminal.
+Text based games designed to be played in the terminal.
 Made with python.

+# Connect Four

+# Tic Tac Toe